MANAGER, RISK AND CREDIT SERVICES

 Credit Union Deposit Guarantee Corporation (the Corporation) is the deposit guarantor for Saskatchewan credit unions and the primary regulator for Saskatchewan credit unions and SaskCentral, together, Provincially Regulated Financial Institutions (PRFIs).
 We work closely with these institutions to ensure they employ sound business practices to enhance the strength and stability of the Saskatchewan credit union system.

-We are seeking a confident, forward-thinking leader to join our Risk-Based Supervision team.
-This team is vital in fulfilling the Corporation’s vision of instilling confidence in the Saskatchewan provincially regulated credit union system.
+We are seeking a confident and highly motivated professional to join our Regulatory Policy and Prevention team.
+This team is vital in fulfilling the Corporation’s vision of instilling confidence in PRFIs.
+Employees in this position gain diverse experience across various facets of the financial services industry.

 What you’ll do: